Jakob-Eichberger/TrainDatabase/README.md

 The features of this software are as followed:
 - Controlling your trains with either a mouse, hotkeys, or throttle.
 - Fully supports double traction for control cars, unmeasured and measured locomotives.
-- Measuring the vehicle's speed using a raspberry pi.
 - Database can be imported from the new Roco Z21 app.
+- Measuring the vehicle's speed using a micro controller and two infrared sensors.

 *Note: TrainDatabase and its documentation is written in German.
 An English language package is **not** planned.*